programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 ## Start Up
 With the bundle downloaded and the properties files moved to your home directory, you are ready to start the software.
 This is done through a terminal by issuing two commands.
 Please follow the section below according to your Operating System.
 The two commands start the two parts of the application.
 The first command starts the web server that is included in the application.
 The second command starts the search engine in the application.

 First, you need to navigate to the SolrWayback bundle that you downloaded in the previous step in your command line interface (CLI).
 On a Mac, locate solrwayback_package_5.4.2 in Finder, right-click the folder, and select New Terminal at Folder from the menu.
 On Windows 11, the same behaviour can be achieved by opening the `solrwayback_package_5.4.2` directory in File Explorer and then right clicking somewhere in the directory.
 Here, you should see an *Open in Terminal* option.
 The terminal is a useful tool.
-Further introduction to its capabilities can be learned from Ian Milligan and James Baker lesson: Introduction to the Bash Command Line.[^15] With a CLI opened and located in the correct location, you are now ready to start the application.
+Further introduction to its capabilities can be learned from Ian Milligan and James Baker's lesson: Introduction to the Bash Command Line.[^15] With a CLI opened and located in the correct location, you are now ready to start the application.
 The commands vary a little depending on your operating system.
 Please follow the part applicable to your system below.

 #### Linux/Mac